Safely converting outdoor restaurant spaces to dining areas

 - Umbrellas, temporary awnings/coverings, and tents should be properly secured/anchored and free of damage to prevent injury.
 Protocols should be in place to remove and secure these items during weather events such as high wind/storms.

-- 6-ft social distancing parameters, ABC (alcohol and beverage control), ADA-compliance, food safety & sanitation, and other regulations should be followed in accordance with state and federal regulations.
+- ABC (alcohol and beverage control), ADA-compliance, food safety and sanitation, and other regulations should be followed in accordance with, local, state and federal regulations.

-- Post signage for guidance to customers on restaurant protocols, such as exit and entrance points, seating requirements, mask requirements, waiting area and ordering protocols.
+- Post signage for guidance to customers on restaurant protocols, such as exit and entrance points, seating requirements, waiting area and ordering protocols.

 - Create designated sanitization stations at entrances and exits, as well as in dining areas.
 Outdoor handwashing stations are preferred.